norbertkiszka/math_aero/README.md

 This is a library for aerodynamic, metrology and physics calculations.
 Same calculations as used in ADC and other aircraft computers.
 This also can be used in flight simulations.

-Whole library was made with idea to made calculations incredibly precise (calculation error 0.1% at worst case - especially calc_dew_point() function) and fast as possible (for less CPU time usage).
+Whole library was made with idea to make calculations incredibly precise (calculation error 0.1% at worst case - especially calc_dew_point() function) and fast as possible (for less CPU time usage).

 Most of used equations/methods are well known.
 Some are made by me to achieve better accuracy (less error) - especially with calculation of denisty altitude (true altitude).